thejkim/UserLocationProfileV3/UserLocationProfileV3/README.md

 - ~~"Loading" message for user profile~~ apprears once it starts loading, not beforehand
 - Displaying activity indicator instead of displaying "loading" message while loading

+[Jun 26]
+Converting it to fullfill MVC design pattern FileDataManager(singleton) model implemented: manage FileManager related tasks NetworkingManager(singleton) model implemented + NetworkingManagerDelegate protocol with 1 required delegate function, which notifies controller(LocationDisplayVC) when new articles are fetched
+NetworkingManager: manage API related tasks (current: get request)

+[Jun 27]
+Converted to fullfill MVC design pattern
+Isolated ViewController to be controller layer FileDataManager - formatting filename is included here with helper function(updateFilenameToProperFormat), not in VC FileDataManager - Accordingly, by above change, function signatures are modified in multiple places (except for removing file function) to increase reusability
+NetworkingManager - 1 more delegate function defined for reachability Reachability - be checked in NetworkingManager, which notifies controller(LocationDisplayVC) if not reachable

 [TODO]
 - dismiss LocationServiceAuthorizationVC once user made decision on location service permission